felwal/felwal.github.io/content/projects/dh2400-toteometer.md

 ## Theory

 In tangible interaction design, we can differentiate between tokens and constraints.
 In this design, the base contains three constraints: the three places where totems can be put.
 The totem parts themselves act both as manipulable loose tokens and as constraints for putting another totem part on top.
 The aluminum plates signify these constraints through the internal standard used in the project.
-Ideally I would have liked to make the affordances even better, with something like the stud and anti-stud of Lego bricks, as can be seen in the sketches above.
+Ideally I would have liked to make the affordances even better, with something like the stud/anti-stud of Lego bricks, as can be seen in the sketches above.

 [Figurine utilising the stud/anti-stud technique](/art/solartotem)